visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 are no other host profiles, a tab is created with the name of the new computer and the new host profile is added to the new tab.

-Deleting a host profile
+Deleting a Host Profile
 """""""""""""""""""""""

 If a host profile is no longer useful, you can click on it in the tabbed list to select it and then click the **Delete** button to delete it.

-Activating a host profile
+Activating a Host Profile
 """""""""""""""""""""""""

 Only one host profile can be active for any given computer.
 When VisIt